MuzafarWani/Network-Measurements/README.md

 The plots included show results gotten from  machines with maximum throughput of 110 MB/s.

-To run the dataclient.c, dataserver.c bash arrayclient.sh and arrayserver.sh
+To run the dataclient.c, dataserver.c bash  csewsxxclient.sh and server.sh